Established in 2003, Objectifs is a visual arts space in Singapore that is dedicated to film and photography.

 LEONG PUIYEE / Programme Assistant Director

 Puiyee is responsible for the film programme and projects at Objectifs, where she manages programmes such as the Objectifs Short Film Incubator, National Youth Film Awards and Women In Film.
 She was the programme manager of the Singapore International Film Festival from 2014 to 2019, where she led the Short Films programme and was the co-programmer of the Singapore Panorama section, supporting a community of Southeast Asian filmmakers through these programmes.
 She has been invited to be on the selection panel of SEAShorts Film Festival in Malaysia (2017 and 2018), Asian Film Archive – Singapore Shorts (2018) and the World Press Photo Digital Storytelling Contest, Long category (2020).
 She was part of the 2020 Busan International Film Festival Short Films pre-selection team, the 2020-2021 Bangkok ASEAN Film Festival Short Films selection team, and was a Screener for SXSW 2022.
 Puiyee graduated with a diploma in Arts Management from Lasalle College of the Arts.

 LIM MING RUI / Senior Manager

 Ming Rui manages the educational programmes for schools, corporations, as well as the centre workshops at Objectifs.
 He also oversees other youth initiatives by Objectifs, such as its annual Shooting Home Youth Awards, a mentorship programme for young photographers.
-He worked previously at the Singapore International Foundation under the programme division, where he managed arts and culture progammes that aim to contribute to positive social change.
+He worked previously at the Singapore International Foundation under the programme division, where he managed arts and culture programmes that aim to contribute to positive social change.
 Ming Rui is an alumnus of Objectifs’ Shooting Home programme and the Angkor Photo Workshops.
 He holds a BA in Business Management from University of College Dublin.

 TIFFANY NAH / Manager